leandrosilva/cameron/README.markdown

 ### How does it work

-1. It receives a request asking to run a workflow given:
+1.)
+It receives a request asking to run a workflow given:

-Blah.

     POST http://{host}:{port}/api/workflow/{name}/start HTTP/1.1
     Content-Type: application/json